Reel life: The mesmerizing saga of "56 Up" | WSGW 790 AM & 100.5 FM

 Nick at 7: “I don’t want to answer that, I don’t answer those kinds of questions.”

-Form the start Niuck was a bit reluctant.
+Form the start Nick was a bit reluctant.
 At 14 he didn’t even look at the camera.
-By the time Nick was 21, he told Apted on camera he didn’t much like the interrogation every seven years: “It’s just that the limitations of such things as what the audience requires, and the time, don’t allow it to be a real study.”
+By 21, he questioned Apted on camera about the series as a whole” “It’s just that the limitations of such things as what the audience requires, and the time, don’t allow it to be a real study.”

 Still, Nick has never backed out.
-Over the years we’ve watched his move to America, become a professor at the University of Wisconsin, get married, have a son, get divorced, and get married again.
+Over the years we’ve watched his move from a rural farm in the U.K. here to the U.S., becoming a professor at the University of Wisconsin.
+He got married, had a son, got divorced, and got married again.

 Apted’s sometimes uncomfortable questions never stop.